 The Company considers performance obligations for sales and rentals to be met when the customer receives the equipment, and revenue for rentals is recognized over time, over the respective rental period.
-For revenue associated with DME rentals, the Company recognizes revenue in accordance with FASB ASC 842, "Leases," (Topic 842).
-For any DME sales and services, the Company recognizes revenue under FASB ASU 2014-09, "Revenue from Contracts with Customers," (Topic 606) and related amendments.
+For revenue associated with HME rentals, the Company recognizes revenue in accordance with FASB ASC 842, "Leases," (Topic 842).
+For any HME sales and services, the Company recognizes revenue under FASB ASU 2014-09, "Revenue from Contracts with Customers," (Topic 606) and related amendments.

-The Company recognizes equipment rental revenue over the non-cancelable lease term, which is one month, less estimated adjustments, in accordance with Topic 842.
+The Company recognizes equipment rental revenue over the non-cancelable lease term, which varies based on the type of equipment rental, less estimated adjustments, in accordance with Topic 842.
 The Company has separate contracts with each patient that are not subject to a master lease agreement with any third-party payor.
 The Company would first consider the lease classification issue (sales-type lease or operating lease) and then appropriately recognize or defer rental revenue over the lease term.